ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 # Project Gamma Card Game Rules Document

+- If you have not seen it, watch the [intro video](https://www.youtube.com/watch?v=cFHSIH5-CRY)
 - *This information is a work in progress*
 - Project Gamma is a temporary name.
 The project is being merged/using the world/setting of birdsandbees' tabletop rpg project.
 Project Delta is the overarching 'group' that is creating project gamma among other things.
 - See [[Card & TTRPG Outline & Plans]] and [[Card Game Onboarding]] for more general information.